Kizoky/android_device_xiaomi_prada-TWRP/README.md

 Device configuration for Xiaomi Redmi 4(prada).
 ==================================================

+To do: -Use latest kernel from latest Stable ROM (Stable ROM released later than Dev ROM)

 Basic   | Spec Sheet
 -------:|:-------------------------
 CPU     | Octa-core 1.4 GHz ARM® Cortex™ A53